webmuds/guide/docs/attributes.md

 ### `Def` (Defense Points)

 Increases chance to evade incoming damage.
-A value of zero means the character will have 100% chance to be hit by that damage type.
+A value of zero means the character will always be hit.
 A value above zero is then checked against the enemy's accuracy to determine if it's a hit or a miss.

 ### `DefPct` (Defense Percentage)

 Increases chance to evade by a percentage.
-A value of `DefPct = 100` means the character will evade 100% of incoming damage, so use with caution.
+A value of `DefPct = 100` means the character will evade 100% of incoming damage regardless of the attacker's accuracy, so use with caution.

-### `DefDR` (Defense Debuff-Resistance)
+### `DefDR` and `DefDRPct` (Defense Debuff-Resistance)

 Reduces the magnitude of incoming defense debuffs.
 This attribute has diminishing returns, so `DefDR = 100` will reduce the magnitude of defense debuffs by 50%.

+Use `DefDRPct` to apply a percentage directly.
+Having `DefDRPct = 100` means the user will be immune to defense debuffs.

 ### `DefDC` (Defense Debuff Cleanse Points)